programmiersportgruppe/sbt-tabular-test-reporter/README.md

     addSbtPlugin("org.programmiersportgruppe.sbt" %% "testreporter" % "1.0.0")

 This will add the dependency to the plugin.
-The next step is to configure your build to output the XML.
-The following will output the XML in target/test-reports:
+The next step is to configure your build to actually use the reporter.
+The following will output the test results in target/test-reports:

     testListeners <<= target.map(t => Seq(new org.programmiersportgruppe.sbt.testreporter.TabularTestReporter(t.getAbsolutePath)))

 Note that the line as shown is enough in a *.sbt file.
-In *.scala files (full configuration), you must collect the result of the expression into the settings of all projects that should produce the XML output.
+In *.scala files (full configuration), you must collect the result of the expression into the settings of all projects that should write test reports.

 Open
 ====

-* (How) should we render details on test failures (without loosing the nice - single lineness)?
+* How should we render details on test failures (without loosing the nice - single lineness)?
-    + Perhaps alternative single line json document rendering
+* Should the hostname and the time be include in the file?
 * Is time stamping the filename the right solution or should we have an "archiving plugin"?
 * Investigate whether and how the time taken for tearDown and setUp is accounted for.
 * Make automatic testing with scripted work.